About Epilepsy Southwestern Ontario

 About 14,000 people in this area have been diagnosed with epilepsy.
 The effect of an epilepsy diagnosis goes beyond the individual; it impacts the entire family.

-Epilepsy Southwestern Ontario enhances the lives of people who are affected by epilepsy and seizure disorders by providing a network of services that educate, support, and build community awareness.
+Epilepsy Southwestern Ontario enhances the lives of people who are affected by epilepsy by providing a network of services that educate, support, and build community awareness.